Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/PlayerInput.md

 ### Actions

 To receive input, each player must have an associated set of Input Actions.
-When you create these via the `PlayerInput` Inspector's __Create Actions__ button, the Input System creates a default set of Actions.
-However, the `PlayerInput` component places no restrictions on the arrangement of Actions.
+When you create these via the Player Input inspector's __Create Actions__ button, the Input System creates a default set of Actions.
+However, the Player Input component places no restrictions on the arrangement of Actions.

-`PlayerInput` automatically handles [enabling and disabling](Actions.md#using-actions) Actions, and also handles installing [callbacks](Actions.md#responding-to-actions) on the Actions.
-When multiple `PlayerInput` components use the same Actions, the components automatically create [private copies of the Actions](Actions.md#using-actions-with-multiple-players).
+The Player Input component automatically handles [enabling and disabling](Actions.md#using-actions) Actions, and also handles installing [callbacks](Actions.md#responding-to-actions) on the Actions.
+When multiple Player Input components use the same Actions, the components automatically create [private copies of the Actions](Actions.md#using-actions-with-multiple-players).

-When first enabled, `PlayerInput` enables all Actions from the the [`Default Action Map`](../api/UnityEngine.InputSystem.PlayerInput.html#UnityEngine_InputSystem_PlayerInput_defaultActionMap).
-If no default Action Map exists, `PlayerInput` does not enable any Actions.
+When first enabled, the Player Input component enables all Actions from the the [`Default Action Map`](../api/UnityEngine.InputSystem.PlayerInput.html#UnityEngine_InputSystem_PlayerInput_defaultActionMap).
+If no default Action Map exists, the Player Input component does not enable any Actions.
 To manually enable Actions, you can call [`Enable`](../api/UnityEngine.InputSystem.InputActionMap.html#UnityEngine_InputSystem_InputActionMap_Enable) and [`Disable`](../api/UnityEngine.InputSystem.InputActionMap.html#UnityEngine_InputSystem_InputActionMap_Disable) on the Action Maps or Actions, like you would do [without `PlayerInput`](Actions.md#using-actions).
 To check which Action Map is currently enabled, or to switch to a different one, use the  [`PlayerInput.currentActionMap`](../api/UnityEngine.InputSystem.PlayerInput.html#UnityEngine_InputSystem_PlayerInput_currentActionMap) property.
 To switch Action Maps with an Action Map name, you can also call [`PlayerInput.SwitchCurrentActionMap`](../api/UnityEngine.InputSystem.PlayerInput.html#UnityEngine_InputSystem_PlayerInput_SwitchCurrentActionMap_System_String_).

 To disable a player's input, call [`PlayerInput.DeactivateInput`](../api/UnityEngine.InputSystem.PlayerInput.html#UnityEngine_InputSystem_PlayerInput_DeactivateInput).
 To re-enable it, call [`PlayerInput.ActivateInput`](../api/UnityEngine.InputSystem.PlayerInput.html#UnityEngine_InputSystem_PlayerInput_ActivateInput).
 The latter enables the default Action Map, if it exists.